-- MIPv6 RFC 3775/3776 provides a number of security features. - Protection of Binding Updates both to home agents and correspondent nodes - Use of IPSec extension headers, or by the use of the Binding Authorization Data option.
-This option employs a binding management key, Kbm, which can be established through the return routability procedure. - Protection of mobile prefix discovery - Through the use of IPSec extension headers. - Protection of the mechanisms that MIPv6 uses for transporting data packets. - Mechanisms related to transporting payload packets such as the Home Address destination option and type 2 routing header - have been specified in a manner which restricts their use in attacks.
+- MIPv6 RFC 3775/3776 provides a number of security features. - Protection of binding updates (BU) both to home agents and correspondent nodes - by use of IPSec extension headers, or - by the use of the Binding Authorization Data option.
+This option employs a binding management key, Kbm, which can be established through the return routability procedure (RRP) - Protection of mobile prefix discovery - Through the use of IPSec extension headers - Protection of the mechanisms that MIPv6 uses for transporting data packets - Mechanisms related to transporting payload packets such as the Home Address destination option and type 2 routing header - have been specified in a manner which restricts their use in attacks.